 Optimise the keyword strategy of your product pages

-There are many ways of optimising the SEO of your product pages.
-Of course, the keyword strategy of your product pages must be based on the names of your products and also all the product characteristics.
-For example, all the elements relating to colour, size or content must appear on the page in question.
-The objective is also to succeed in positioning your pages on long-tail expressions.
-Generally, long-tail keywords offer excellent conversion rates because the web user can find exactly what he’s looking for.
+There are many ways to optimize your product pages’ SEO.
+The keyword strategy of your product pages must be based on your product names and features.
+For example, everything related to colour, size or features must be mentioned on the page.
+The aim is to succeed in ranking your webpages on long-tail keywords as well.
+Usually, long-tail keywords have great conversion rates as they help online users find exactly what they’re looking for.

-Unique, SEO-optimised content
+Unique, SEO-optimized content

-Setting up your Schema.org tagging or semantic tagging
+Set up your Schema.org tagging or semantic tagging

 Enrich your keyword base

-Detect new keyword opportunities
+Find new keyword opportunities